-c.
-Remove from the oven or thermal cycler and allow the slide to cool down to room temperature for 7 min.
+- c.
+Remove from the oven or thermal cycler and allow the slide to cool down to room temperature for 7 min. - d.
+Gently immerse slide in the Xylene Jar 1.
+Secure the jar cap to prevent xylene loss.

 Hold slide at label with forceps for xylene immersion steps.
 When immersing slides in xylene, ensure that the tissue sections are completely submerged.